michelecafagna26/cider/README.md

 ```

-In this way the idfs are computed on the fly. <br>
+In this way the idfs are computed on-the-fly. <br>
 To **re-use them**, save them first, by calling: